Reel Altercation Sport Fishing

 Horsepower per Engine: 150

-Ready for an action-packed day on the water?
-Join us for a 10-hour offshore fishing adventure off the New Jersey coast.
-We'll cruise 30-60 miles out, targeting a variety of exciting species.
-Our summer trips kick off with some early morning tuna jigging before switching to trolling techniques as the day heats up.
-Keep your eyes peeled for colorful mahi-mahi as we check the fishing pots mid-summer.
-On the return trip, we'll stop by some prime wrecks to try our luck with jumbo sea bass lurking in the depths.
-With room for 3-4 anglers, this intimate charter gives you plenty of personalized attention and fishing time.
-Whether you're an experienced angler or new to offshore fishing, you're in for an awesome day on the Atlantic.
-Grab your sunscreen and sea legs - an epic day of fishing awaits!
+Hop aboard for a full day of offshore fishing action out of Barnegat Light.
+We'll cruise 30-60 miles out, targeting a variety of exciting catches.
+The day kicks off with some early morning tuna jigging before switching to trolling as the sun climbs higher.
+In mid-summer, we often go "pot hopping" in search of colorful mahi mahi.
+On the return trip, we'll stop at a few choice wrecks to try our luck at landing some jumbo deep-water sea bass.
+With room for 3-4 anglers, this extended trip gives you plenty of time to experience different fishing techniques and potentially hook into some impressive ocean predators.
+Whether you're an experienced angler or new to offshore fishing, you're in for an action-packed day on the water.
+Grab your sunscreen and sea legs - the fish are waiting!

 Reel Altercation Sport Fishing